tommyblue/huawei-health-to-gpx/README.md

 # Huawei Health activities to GPX

-Golang app that generates GPX files from a Huawei HiTrack dump.
+Golang app that generates GPX files from a Huawei HiTrack backup.

-Hitrack data is what Huawei wearables generate after an activity ([Huawei Band 3 PRO](https://consumer.huawei.com/en/wearables/band3-pro/) is an example).
+HiTrack data is what Huawei wearables generate after an activity ([Huawei Band 3 PRO](https://consumer.huawei.com/en/wearables/band3-pro/) is an example).

-This app gets as input the HiTrack data from a Huawei Health app backup (as SQLite database).
-The outputted `.GPX` files will contain timestamped GPS, altitude, heart-rate, and cadence data where available.
+This app gets as input the HiTrack data from a Huawei Health app backup (as SQLite database) and outputs GPX files with support for timestamped GPS, altitude, heart-rate, and cadence data where available.

 This app gets inspiration from [Huawei TCX Converter](https://github.com/aricooperdavis/Huawei-TCX-Converter) which should be used if your backup has a different format (see below).